La Jolla Eruv

 If you have any questions regarding the La Jolla Eruv, please feel free to email the Shul office.

-Mazel Tov to Charles and Janith Jaffe on the birth of their great-nephew to Gilad and Dani, and the entire Mishpacha!
+Mazel Tov to Julian and Yael Aires on the birth of their grandson to Jonathan and Amy Aires!

 Join Our Mailing List